If you’ve ever looked into traveling in Greece, chances are that you have heard about Ancient Thera Santorini.

 Another thing to see is the ancient theatre which was used to host events in the Roman era.

 There are many other choices you can make once you get to Ancient Thera.
-You can visit beaches, go to bars, roam around in the markets, and get the full tourist experience of the place!
+You can visit the best beaches, go to bars, roam around in the markets, and get the full tourist experience of the place!

 How Do I Get To Ancient Thera?